Our work in the arts is driven by innovation, showcasing new talents, developing leadership and promoting diversity.

 Disability Arts International is dedicated to creating more international opportunities for Deaf and disabled artists.
 It's designed for arts professionals, programmers and venue managers.

 European Creative Hubs Network is a 2-year project which aim is to help creative hubs connect and collaborate across Europe.
-Apply to the first Skills Workshop in Madrid 22-23 March.

 The British Council proudly presents a window into the world and work of David Shrigley, which you can enjoy wherever you are.